ryuwd/lhcbdirac-grid/README.md

         of files with `lb-dirac` to/from CERN-USER storage (if uploading) or any SE if downloading.
 Upload / download works fine.
     - Job submission script will ensure input files are downloaded by their LFNs into the job sandbox.
 Job script moves input file to a location where `snakemake` picks it up.
-    - Snakemake is LFN-aware and uploads the file from the sandbox to grid storage at the end of the job.
+    - Snakemake is LFN-aware and uploads output files from the sandbox to grid storage at the end of the job.

 - Conda environments with `--use-conda`.